Retiring in Portugal

 Can I buy property as a retiree?

 Yes.
-Foreign nationals can purchase property in Portugal.
-For visa or residency applications, proof of accommodation (rental or ownership) is typically required.
+Foreign nationals can purchase property in Portugal, and proof of accommodation is usually required for residency applications.

 Read More »